devgithinji/fleetman/readme.md

 # FleetMan web application

-Application developed in Java spring boot on the backend and Angular js on the frontend
+Vehicle tracking Application developed in Java spring boot on the backend and Angular js on the frontend

+The position simulator microservice is to simulate the work of the GPS devices that could have been installed on the vehicles

 ## Architecture used: